WKD (02) ... World Kigo Database

 Ta no Kami, God of the Rice Fields 田の神さま

-The god of the earth had a special festival twice a year around the spring and autumn equinox to welcome him and send him off.
+The god of the fields and the earth had a special festival twice a year around the spring and autumn equinox to welcome him and send him off.
 The day was defined to be the "light or elder day of the earth" tsuchi no e 戊, according to the Asian lunar calendar and the knowledge of the five elements.

-This day is also called "Shrine Day" shanichi 社日.
+This day is also called "Shrine Day" shanichi, shajitsu 社日.
 On this shrine day, farmers would assemble at the local shrine and dance for the gods, praying for a good harvest in spring (shunsha 春社) and thanking for one in autumn (shuusha 秋社).
 In autumn, the god of the earth was then sent off to the mountain, to live there until next spring as the "god of the mountain, yama no kami 山の神.

 Used in haiku, "Shrine day" shanichi is a kigo for spring.